pjsvis/simple-graph/www/README.md

-# The Loom Web Interface
+# the knowledge graph Web Interface

-This web interface provides an interactive way to explore The Loom knowledge graph.
+This web interface provides an interactive way to explore the knowledge graph.

 ## Features